 As you can see, we were a bit off with our estimation of how long it would take the snow to melt.

 That jar stayed cold for a long time and the packed snow retained it's low temperature until there was enough air surrounding the snow block to melt it from multiple sides.

-When it FINALLY all melted, our jar looked like this.
+We checked in on the jar every 30 minutes or so and when it FINALLY all melted, our jar looked like this.

 A far cry from the original 4.25 inches of snow!

 So, how long did it take for the snow to melt?